DestinysCodePortfolio/FRAT-NIGHT/README.md

 Output: Branching story paths and multiple unique endings depending on player choices

 ## Features:
-• 10 minute single user expiernence
+• 10 minute single user experience

 • No save progess since the game is quick to finish and reseting the game is advised to reach the multiple endings of the game

-• Player actions will be supported through a limited selection of actions depending on the player's current scenerio
+• Player actions will be supported through a limited selection of actions depending on the player's current scenario

 • Interactive storytelling with branching paths

 • Each branching path won't lead to an ending but to a early game over screen depening on player's actions

 • The player can collect items that will unlock different options that they can choose that can lead to different endings

 • Players are encouraged to search rooms while they explore the mystery of the game's lore

 • The areas of the game will be descriced through text and characters will be able to interact with the player to further progress in the story

 • The Story's scenerios will be displayed word by word instead of all at once

 • 3 possible endings based on player decisions

 • One secret ending will be achieved by looking through the files of the game and decrypting the messages to unlock the ending in game through in game user input

 • Mystery-solving mechanics through dialogue and file.txt manipulation

 • Hand-drawn character sprites (with possible future UI integration)

 • Terminal-based user interface for simplicity and accessibility

 ## Descrition Detail